Space-time accessibility supports participation in after-work leisure activities: Methodology

 \subsection{Space-time accessibility}

-In this study, we operationalize individual-based capability set as \textit{space--time accessibility} (SPA).
+In this study, we operationalize individual-based capability set as \textit{space--time accessibility} (STA).
 Specifically, we focus on the \textit{cardinal accessibility} dimension, which accounts for the number of opportunities (leisure POIs, including parks, etc.) that individuals can feasibly reach within their available time budget \citep{saraiva2022accessibility}.
+In other words, it counts the number of opportunities located within a person's Potential Path Area (PPA), which is the geographical area a person can reach given her space-time constraints \citep{saraiva2022accessibility}.

 The measure builds on the space-time feasibility concept \citep{kwan1999gender} and is modified based on the cardinal individual-based accessibility measure proposed in \citep{saraiva2022accessibility}.
-Each individual is assumed to have a fixed time budget $tb_i$, defined as the residual time available for discretionary activities after completing mandatory activities (e.g., at home and work).
-An activity $k$ is considered accessible to individual $i$ as if he/she does a one-stop trip chaining in between their trip from work to home, as more commonly found in the population \citep{mcguckin1999examining}.
-In other words, the total time required to (i) travel from home to work ($t_{hw}$), (ii) travel from work to $k$ ($t_{wk}$), and (iii) return from $k$ to home ($t_{kh}$) does not exceed the time budget.
+Each individual is assumed to have a fixed total travel time budget $t_i^b$ and use their revealed main transport mode (car or public transport).
+An activity destination $k$ is considered accessible to individual $i$ if the time required to visit $k$ does not exceed the individual's time budget.
+In other words, the total time required to travel from home to work ($t_{hw,i}$), from work to $k$ ($t_{wk,i}$), and return from $k$ to home ($t_{kh,i}$) does not exceed the time budget, as if he/she does a one-stop trip chaining in between their trip from work to home, as more commonly found in the population \citep{mcguckin1999examining}.
+In other words, the total time required to (i) travel from home to work ($t_{hw,i}$), (ii) travel from work to $k$ ($t_{wk,i}$), and (iii) return from $k$ to home ($t_{kh,i}$) does not exceed the time budget.